giltayar/bilt/docs/reference.md

 ### Options

 Most options below have shortcut aliases, which you can find using `--help`.
+These options are relevant for _all_ build job configurations.

+* `job`: the job to execute from the build configuration.
+If not specified, the job will be `build`.
 * `--config`: the config file to read.
 Optional, and if does not exist, will search for it, as described [above](#configuration-file).
 * `packagesToBuild`: a set of package directories or package names.
 If a directory, it MUST